LiamGoodacre/optics-talk/Cats.markdown

 Intuition: a functor is a picture of one category in another.

-A hom-set is the collection of arrows from one object to another.
+A hom-set is the 'collection' of arrows from one object to another.

-Some hom-sets represent types/small-sets.
+Sometimes this 'collection' is a type.

-A category in which every hom-set is a type/set is called 'locally small'.
+A category in which every hom-set is a type is called 'locally small'.

 There is a category CAT in which objects represent locally small categories and arrows represent functors.
 CAT is not locally small.